Olamidefawaz/My-Git-app/README.md

 # My-Git-app
-just application that appreciate people
+just application that appreciate people and take care